Faculty Resources – Before Classes Start

 Behavior Intervention Team/Counseling

-Faculty are encouraged to call on OTC’s Behavioral Intervention Team (BIT) when a student’s behavior rises to a level of concern.
+OTC encourages faculty to call on OTC’s Behavioral Intervention Team (BIT) when a student’s behavior rises to a level of concern.
 The BIT provides our faculty, staff and students a vehicle to more easily identify students in distress and report a student’s behavior(s) of concern in a very simple, confidential manner using an electronic reporting system.
 Detailed information about recognizing, responding to and referring students in distress as well as how to report students whose behaviors are of concern can be found at the OTC Cares pages or click on the Behavioral Intervention Team Link.
 You may also contact the BIT help line at 417.447.6697.

 Faculty Resource Room